ZarehD/AspNetStatic/Readme.md

 // Call following method if you want DefaultCssOptimizer to use
 // the AspNetStatic defaults for these services, otherwise it will
-// use the WebMarkupMin internal defaults. builder.Services.AddDefaultMinifiers();
+// use the WebMarkupMin internal defaults.
+// This call is not needed if you've already called AddDefaultOptimizers. builder.Services.AddDefaultMinifiers();
 ```